 How Indonesia’s Work Culture Differs from Those of Other Countries

 Indonesia certainly has a unique work culture.
 The differences between its work culture and those of other countries can easily be seen.
 For example, if the respective work cultures of Indonesia and the US are compared, the primary difference lies in scheduling.
 American work culture is stricter.
-On the other hand, Pakistani work culture, for example, is more lenient than Indonesia’s work culture with regard to deadlines and schedules. is given partial importance.
+On the other hand, Pakistani work culture, for example, is more lenient than Indonesia’s work culture about deadlines and schedules.

 Although work culture varies from country to country. some countries’ work cultures do not share the personal and moral values held by most in Indonesia.
 For example, Indonesian companies’ stances on personal criticism and making the leaders happy might be some of the points which do not apply to companies of foreign countries.